-Finck, a Democrat, was the representative for Ohio's 12th congressional district from 1873 to 1875.
+Finck was the representative for Ohio’s 12th congressional district and was a Democrat.
+He served from 1873 to 1875.

 From Dec 1863 to Mar 1875, Finck missed 211 of 1,451 roll call votes, which is 14.5%.
 This is better than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Dec 1863-Feb 1864||130||21||16.2%||50th|

 |Dec 1865-Feb 1866||105||5||4.8%||19th|

 |Dec 1874-Mar 1875||235||39||16.6%||28th|

 The information on this page is originally sourced from a variety of materials, including: